-“There comes a time when all the cutting-edge medicine in the world can’t cure the illness, treat the disease or slow the aging process.
-It is at this point when our hospice and palliative care services stand as our last opportunity to thank America’s veterans, to provide them comfort and compassion and to help them find peace….”
+“When all the cutting-edge medicine in the world can’t cure the illness, treat the disease ... hospice and palliative care services stand as our last opportunity to thank America’s veterans, to provide them comfort and compassion and to help them find peace….”

 – Anthony J. Principi